-Building upon existing programs and further identifying the needs and expectations of Lane County residents were major efforts in FY22.
-In FY23, UWSWCD strived to fill gaps in each program area and not overlap where programs already exist.
+Building upon existing programs and further identifying the needs and expectations of Lane County residents continued to be significant efforts in FY24.
+In FY24, UWSWCD strived to fill gaps in each program area and not overlap where programs already exist.
 Resource concerns for each program and its activities were chosen based on criteria such as:

 - Prioritization in strategic planning

 - Filling a gap in Lane County

 - Partner collaboration

 - Cost-effectiveness

-- Reasonable expectation of project success, and
+- · Reasonable expectation of project success, and

 - Ease of implementation.

-Partners were an important piece of the program development process.
-UWSWCD's long-term conservation goals often align with the conservation goals of our partners.
-Board Directors, Associate Directors, and staff participate at various levels in a wide variety of natural resource organizations.
-UWSWCD invested more energy in building working relationships with existing and new partners.
+Partners continue to be essential to the program development process.
+UWSWCD's long-term conservation goals often align with those of our partners.
+Board Directors, Associate Directors, and staff participate in various natural resource organizations at multiple levels.
+UWSWCD continues to invest significant energy in building and maintaining working relationships with existing and new partners.